 Lesson Plans

 Nature learning is stippled throughout Nova Scotia’s public school curriculum but it can be difficult for teachers to make connections across goals and learning outcomes, especially where biodiversity and experiential learning are so often underrepresented.
 We’ve created a small selection of resources for teachers to use in class (and in the field) to integrate their goals and nature literacy.
+Some of these are available in print through our current Nature School program, but all educators are welcome to download any of our lesson plans here and use them in your own nature explorations!
+Have feedback for us?
+Let our education staff know how we could improve these resources:

-Grades 2-5: Waterbirds
+- Grades 2-5: Waterbirds

-Grade 7: The Wabanaki-Acadian Forest
+- Grade 7: The Wabanaki-Acadian Forest

-Grades 7-9: Mainland Moose
+- Grades 7-9: Mainland Moose

 Celebration of Nature

-Each year, we organize a gathering for naturalists in a symposium program that includes talks, guided outings, and a youth program.
+Each May, we organize a gathering for naturalists in a symposium program that includes talks, guided outings, and a youth program.
 We explore protected areas, learn about sustainable management on working lands, and hear about new research, stewardship, and activism initiatives.

 Biodiversity Badge